croissanne/fosdem-image-builder/slides/slides.md

 Hello everyone,

-So I will talk a little bit about image builder, also known as osbuild.
+So I will talk a little bit about image builder.

-I'll talk about how it works, how the stack fits together, but before that I'll try to explain why it exists.
+I'll talk about how it works, how the stack fits together, show off some of the things it can do, but before that I'll try to explain why it exists.

 <!--v-->